Václav Klofáč: Biography

 His frustrations with the Young Czechs led Klofáč to become one of the founders of the National Social party (originally the National Workers party) in 1898.
 He was elected to the Austrian parliament for the first time in 1901 along with his colleagues Václav Choc and Václav Fresl, where he used his seat in the parliament to attack the government for what he believed were its anti-Czech, militarist and Catholic policies.
 Unlike many nationalists of his day, Klofáč was an ardent supporter of women's right to the vote.
 The stridency of his anti-Habsburg politics led to his arrest by the Austrian authorities on charges of treason in 1915.
 Although he was sentenced to death, Klofáč was amnestied in 1917 along with many other prominent Czech politicians.
 In 1939 Klofáč escaped a second incarceration, when Bohemia was occupied by the Germans, due to his impending death.
-From January 1919 to May 1920 Klofáč served as Czechoslovakia’s minister of national defense.
+From January 1919 to May 1920 Klofáč served as Czechoslovakia's minister of national defense.

 An avowed pacifist, Klofáč became the first Minister of Defense of Czechoslovakia.
 Klofáč transformed the recently defeated Austro-Hungarian army into the new Czechoslovak Army.
 He persuaded most men participating in the armed forces to accept their new civic responsibilities as citizen soldiers and to try and rid themselves of any negative views they had of the military, caused by their experiences in the Imperial and Royal Army.
-From 1920-1926 Kofláč served as vice-chairman and chairman of the Czechoslovak Senate.
+From 1920 to 1926, Kofláč served as vice-chairman and chairman of the Czechoslovak Senate.
 During this time he maintained harmony among delegates representing different interest.
 Václav Klofáč also helped organize the September 1926 Brno Congress of the Czechoslovak National Socialist Party.

 A strong supporter of the first Czechoslovak president Tomáš Masaryk.
-From 1918 to 1938, Klofáč became a publicist for public understanding and support of political democracy and Masaryk’s concept of the Czechoslovak state.
+From 1918 to 1938, Klofáč was a publicist for public understanding and support of political democracy and Masaryk's concept of the Czechoslovak state.
 Klofáč remained politically active until the late 1930s when he withdrew from political life to his country home, where he died in 1942.